nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ### ConnectToPeer

-Either we ask server to tell someone else we want to establish a connection with them, or server tells us someone wants to connect with us.
-Used when the side that wants a connection can't establish it, and tries to go the other way around (direct connection has failed).
+We send this to the server to attempt an indirect connection with a user.
+The server forwards the message to the user, who in turn attempts to establish a connection to our IP address and port from their end.

 See also: [Peer Connection Message Order](#modern-peer-connection-message-order)